MetPX/sarracenia/doc/mesh_gts.rst

 Maturity
 --------

-For Canada, this is not an experimental project beside other initiatives, it is the focus of basically a decade of work and the core of currently operational data pumping.
+For Canada, this is not an experimental project beside other initiatives.
+Sarracenia is the focus of around a decade of work and the core of currently operational data pumping.
+It is in operational use to transfer tens of terabytes per day in a wide variety of different use cases.

 Timeline: